Koenkk/zigbee2mqtt.io/docs/information/binding.md

 ### Binding specific endpoint
 **This is not applicable for most users**

 By default, the first endpoint is taken.
-In case your device has multiple endpoints, e.g. `left` and `right`.
-The following can be done to specify an endpoint:
+In case your device has multiple endpoints (e.g. `left` and `right`), the following can be done to specify an endpoint:
 - **Source**: append the endpoint friendly name to the topic, e.g. `zigbee2mqtt/bridge/bind/my_switch/left`
 - **Target**: append the endpoint friendly name to the payload, e.g. `my_switch/right`

+It is also possible to specify the endpoints in numeric form both for source and target (e.g. `zigbee2mqtt/bridge/bind/my_switch/3`).

 ### Binding a remote to a group
 Binding a remote to a group allows a remote to directly control a group of devices without intervention of Zigbee2MQTT.